maikka39/Personal-Website/content/posts/adventofctf/challenge_8.md

 ### What is a robots.txt file?

-A robots.txt file lives at the root of a website.
-So, for the site <www.example.com>, a robots.txt file would live at <www.example.com/robots.txt>. robots.txt is a plain text file that follows the [Robots Exclusion Standard](http://en.wikipedia.org/wiki/Robots_exclusion_standard#About_the_standard).
+A `robots.txt` file lives at the root of a website.
+So, for the site www.example.com, a robots.txt file would live at www.example.com/robots.txt. robots.txt is a plain text file that follows the [Robots Exclusion Standard](http://en.wikipedia.org/wiki/Robots_exclusion_standard#About_the_standard).
 A robots.txt file consists of one or more rules.
 Each rule blocks (or allows) access for a given crawler to a specified file path in that website.

 ### Opening the file